 New undergraduates register during orientation.
 Students not admitted into Sul Ross before the end of the registration period should contact the Center for Enrollment Services.

 Students who alter or ignore any recommendations or requirements placed on their class schedule by an advisor or other university representative may find their registration has been canceled.
 If students choose not to follow the recommended degree plan or the advisor's recommendations, the university is not responsible for courses that were not taken in proper sequence or the student's failure to complete graduation requirements in a timely manner.

 Dropping and adding classes: Schedule changes can be made at any time throughout the registration period.
 Undergraduates must see their advisors to make schedule changes; graduate and post-baccalaureate students may make schedule changes online through the end of late registration.
 Students who add a course to their schedule must pay the additional tuition and fees by the payment deadlines.
 Drops after the end of the registration period are handled differently.
 See Schedule Changes & Withdrawals for details.

 - Make sure all tuition and fees are paid or that payment arrangements have been made before the first day of class.
 See Payment Information for deadlines, options and other details.
-Students who register in Banner and decide not to attend must notify the university in writing before classes begin; see Schedule Changes & Withdrawals.
+Students who register in Banner and decide not to attend must notify the university in writing before classes begin; see Withdrawal From ALL Classes.
 The online registration system will not allow the drop of the last class, which is considered a withdrawal.